How do I cash in my pension?

 4. Don’t cash in your pension and leave it for now

-Most modern pension plans, such as the PensionBee Tracker, Match and Tailored plans are a mix of shares, bonds and cash.
+Most modern pension plans, such as the PensionBee plans are invested in a mix of shares, property, bonds and cash.
 If you’re 55 and still employed, it might be an option to leave your money where it is.
 The longer your money is invested, the more likely it is that your pension pot will grow.
-If you’ve chosen the PensionBee ‘Tailored’ plan, your money will gradually be moved to bonds and cash as you get older.
+If you’ve chosen the PensionBee ‘Tailored’ plan, your money will gradually be moved to safer assets, such as bonds and cash, as you get older.
 BlackRock, the money manager of the plan, considers bonds and cash as more stable and this might be more appropriate when you’re closer to your retirement age.

 Things to look out for when you cash in your pension